 Buchheit described the problem he was trying to solve: “My email was a mess.
 Important messages were hopelessly buried, and conversations were a jumble.
 I couldn’t always get to my email because it was stuck on one computer, and web interfaces were unbearably clunky.
 And I had spam.
 A lot of it.”

 These pain points are part of what motivated him to come up with a better system — Gmail.

-Buchheit created Gmail as a browser-based email program that allowed users to easily search their own messages.
+Buchheit created Gmail as a browser-based email program allowing users to easily search their messages.

 “With Gmail, I got the opportunity to change email — to build something that would work for me, not against me,” he had said.